Dipakvyawahare/TaxiApp/README.md

 # TaxiApp
-- Created for demo test given by Free Now.
+- Created for demo for MVVM.

 ## Features